Thalaivaa: Plot

-Meanwhile, Bhima instigates riots in Mumbai which kill many people and leave several others injured.
-Vishwa arrives at the scene and saves several others, including a Bhojpuri woman named Gowri, whose marriage was nullified due to the riots.
-Although there is seemingly lack of evidence that Bhima is responsible, a video recorded by a cameraman Kumar, highlighting Bhima's involvement in the riots is stolen by a Bhojpuri-speaking pickpocket.
-Vishwa and his gang manage to reclaim the tape from the pickpocket and publicize it, leading to Bhima's arrest.
-Vishwa also kills the corrupt CM of Maharashtra, who had given Bhima and his gang free rein, and puts the blame on Bhima.
-However, Bhima soon escapes from prison and kills most of Vishwa's henchmen on the night of Maha Shivaratri including Gowri, with the help of Vishwa's uncle Ranga, who is Vishwa's second-in-command.
-When Vishwa enters a fort after hearing Ranga is being "held hostage" there by Bhima, he is stabbed by Ranga, who immediately informs the police that Vishwa is "dead" and leaves the fort with his physically handicapped son, who is Vishwa's cousin and driver.
-Ranga also reveals to have aided Bhima in killing Ramadurai to replace him as leader.
-When Ranga's son hears about his father's treachery, he becomes enraged and drives the car into a petroleum tanker, killing them both.
-Meanwhile, Vishwa, though injured fights with Bhima's henchmen and kills them one by one.
+Meanwhile, Bhima initiates a riot in Mumbai, which leads to the deaths and injuries of several people.
+Vishwa arrives at the scene and saves several others, including a Bhojpuri woman named Gowri, whose marriage became nullified due to the riots.
+Although there is seemingly inadequate evidence that Bhima is responsible, a video recorded by a cameraman, Kumar, highlighting Bhima's involvement in the riots, is stolen by a Bhojpuri-speaking pickpocketer.
+Vishwa and his gang manage to reclaim the tape from the pickpocketer and make it public, leading to Bhima's arrest.
+Vishwa also kills the corrupt CM of Maharashtra, who had given Bhima and his gang free rein and blames it on Bhima.

+However, Bhima soon escapes from prison and kills most of Vishwa's henchmen on the night of Maha Shivaratri, including Gowri, with the help of Vishwa's uncle Ranga, who is Vishwa's second-in-command.
+When Vishwa enters a fort after hearing Ranga is being "held hostage" there by Bhima, Ranga stabs him.
+Taking his son, who is also the driver and cousin of Vishwa, he leaves the fort.
+He immediately informs the police that Vishwa is "dead".
+Ranga also reveals to have aided Bhima in killing Ramadurai to replace him as the leader.
+When Ranga's son hears about his father's betrayal, he becomes enraged and drives the car into a petroleum tanker, killing them both.

+Though injured, Vishwa fights with Bhima's goons and kills them individually.
 After a bitter fight, he kills Bhima by stabbing his throat.
-Meera soon arrives at the fort and realizes that Vishwa killed Bhima, but she acts quickly and shoots the corpses of Bhima and his henchmen to imply that she killed them, thus saving Vishwa from prison term.

-Meera eventually quits her job after realizing her love for Vishwa, and marries him.
+Meera soon arrives at the fort and realises that Vishwa killed Bhima, but she acts quickly and shoots the corpses of Bhima and his goons to imply that she killed them, thus saving Vishwa from prison.
+Meera eventually quits her job after realising her love for Vishwa, and the two get married.
 With Bhima and his gang out of the way, Vishwa is now the unchallenged crime boss in Mumbai.